haithamaouati/github_info/README.md

 # github_info
 GitHub User Information

-A bunches scripts that uses the GitHub API to retrieve public information about a user.
+A bunches scripts written in `Bash`, `Python`, `PowerShell` and `PHP` that uses the GitHub API to retrieve public information about a user.

 ## Table of Contents
 - [Prerequisites](#prerequisites)